 I hope this post helps show you that you can visit Santorini on a budget!
 I was pleasantly surprised when I got there and realised this, although it made me annoyed because I could have visited earlier than I did!

-To SEE my trip to Santorini and to help convince you that you need to visit, have a look at my YouTube video:
+To SEE my trip to Santorini and to help convince you that you need to visit, have a look at my YouTube video here!

-This post is in collaboration with Marco Polo Guides however all opinions and thoughts are my own and I really like their guides.
+This post is in collaboration with Marco Polo Guides however all opinions and thoughts are my own.